obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 	    CCIResourceDriver string `json:"cciResourceDriver,omitempty" protobuf:"bytes,40,opt,name=cciResourceDriver"`
      …}

-The proposed extension relies on a new optional argument inside the Pod spec to `cciResourceDriver`.
-We use this optional argument to drive the allocation process.
-If the driver name is not provided, the Pod resources will be allocated through the standard CPU manager within t ubeletlet.
-An alternative association approach can be considered during the implementation which can avoid Pod spec changes.
+For alpha phase CCIResource Manager will be used for all pods as long as the CCIResourceManager feature gate is enabled.
+Post-alpha we consider two options to associate CCI Drivers with pods: a new attribute in resource class object inspired by DRA or a pod spec option cciResourceDriver as shown above.

 1. CCI Resource Manager<br>
 These changes will need a separate resource manager component inside the container manager which will handle drivers management tasks, including registration and invocations of registered drivers.
 These tasks will be managed via grpc for Pods who require one or more resource management driver(s) to get successfully allocated.
-In the alpha version we provide to entry points  on admission, addContainer and removeContainer lifetime events (drivers have to implement Admit, AddResource and RemoveResource handlers accordingly).
+In the alpha version we provide two entry points  on admission, addContainer and removeContainer lifetime events (drivers have to implement Admit, AddResource and RemoveResource handlers accordingly).

 2. CCI Resource Store<br>
 The Resource Manager uses a store to keep track of resourcesets which can include cpusets, memory, etc ..  allocated by CCI Drivers.
 This information is gathered per container.
-The store will be used by a new cpu manager policy to synchronize the state between cpu manager and pluggable CCI Drivers.
+The gathered information will be used to provide data for on-node available resources.
 The store offers the following interface to manage resource sets.

         +AddResource(Pod, container, resourceset)